mhoyerm/Total_ratio/README.txt

 Total ratio R/K calculation

-Calculates the net charge of stretches of 30 amino acids, counts the total number of arginines (R) and lysines (K) and calculates the ratio R/K. The input is a uniprot.fasta archive and the output contains the net charge and its respective values of R, K found and R/K calculated.
+Calculates the net charge of stretches of 30 amino acids, counts the total number of arginines (R) and lysines (K) and calculates the ratio R/K.

+Usage:
+total_ratio.py <example.fasta> <output_example>
+input (required): Input complete file name as for example "example.fasta" output (required): Output file name, it generates "output_example.txt"

+The input is a uniprot.fasta archive obtained from https://www.uniprot.org/uniprot/ and the output contains the net charge and its respective values of R, K found and R/K calculated.
 Example:

 Charge: 0	R: 2173	K: 2113	R/K: 1.028395646
 Charge: 1	R: 1563	K: 1656	R/K: 0.94384057971